Matheu5Martins/react-express-tiktok-clone/README.md

 # react-express-tiktok-clone

-clone from tiktok using react and node technologies 🔥
+tiktok clone using reaction and node technologiess 🔥